nmohseni1/Scrambling/README.md

 ### 1. OTOC.ipynb
-This notebook demonstrates how to calculate OTOC for our random circuits and reproduce Fig. 6.
+This notebook demonstrates how to calculate OTOC to reproduce Fig. 6.

 ### 2. Training.ipynb
 This notebook focuses on training the neural network.
 It includes: